 What with ads, multilingual EO, web content and social media engagement, marketing campaigns are costly, often running into millions of dollars.
 The consequences of a flop can be poor sales, a negative brand perception and even a fine if an ad were found to transgress local regulations.
 Transcreation mitigates these risks through adapting marketing campaigns to a specific environment.
 Mitigating these risks helps optimise return on investment.

 Transcreation even includes picking the most appropriate colours to include in marketing materials and sourcing appropriate imagery.
-In India, for example, when Marvel released the Spider-Man comic series, the backstory was changed so that Peter Parker became Mumbai-native Pavitr Prabhakar, who wears a dhoti and was born in a poor village.
+In India, for example, when Marvel released the Spider-Man comic series, the backstory was changed so that Peter Parker became Mumbai-native Pavitr Prabhakar, who wears a dhoti (traditional trouser-like drape worn by men in India) and was born in a poor village.
 Though the details are significantly different, the essence of Spidey as a young male who is imbued with super powers is the same.
 Consumers who easily relate to the brand message are more likely to purchase your product or service.

 When you take your marketing efforts abroad, your enterprise will have to pick between transcreation, translation and localisation .